Authorization Letter Samples for Bank

 Authorization details

-Explain that your intention is to authorize the agent to act on your behalf.
+Explain that you intend to authorize the agent to act on your behalf.
 Then, explain the purpose of the authorization and the specific actions the authorized party will be allowed to perform on your behalf.
 Be detailed and precise, mentioning transactions like withdrawals, deposits, fund transfers, or any other specific tasks.
 You can specify the bank account number and bank name for additional clarity.

 Agent’s details